ArnoStar/SillyCord/README.md

 This a diagram that explain the basic logic.

 ## How to use
 Soooooooo, you've installed whatever **this** is (a really cool project for a junior backend dev (please I really need this job)).
-And now you're asking your self how to use this masterpeace of software engineering.
+And now you're asking your self how to use this masterpiece of software engineering.
 Don't worry this is really easy, watch.
-After running the command ``py run.py`` and tape in your browser http://127.0.0.1:5000, you should see:
+After running the command ``py run.py`` and type in your browser http://127.0.0.1:5000, you should see:

 ![The most beautiful UI ever created](./docs/images/Capture1.PNG)

 WOW!
 What is this?
-Is this a paiting made by Leonardo da Vinci?
+Is this a painting made by Leonardo da Vinci?
 Oh no, my bad, this is just my UI.
 This is the login screen, but we have ONE and only ONE probleme.
 We don't have an account, that's sad but my really big brain have a solution for you!
 You see at the bottom of your screen there is an unreadable "Doesn't have an account yet?".
 If you click on it you will see

 ![CSS is for noobs](./docs/images/Capture2.PNG)